rotki/rotki/docs/api.rst

   :reqjsonarr optional[array[string]] event_types: List of possible event types to use while filtering.
   :reqjsonarr optional[array[string]] event_subtypes: List of possible event subtypes to use while filtering.
   :reqjsonarr optional[array[string]] counterparties: List of possible counterparties to use while filtering.
+Instead of a string a null value can also be given to mean counterparty being None.

   **Example Response**